 - 1. Sidewalks, streets and street trees must be installed prior to the issuance of a letter of final acceptance. - 2.
 A conditional letter of acceptance may be issued in accordance with Sec.
-8.1.3. where the Development Services Director determines that landscaping in the public right-of-way cannot be installed due to inclement weather conditions, a surety in the amount of 125% of the value of the landscaping shall be provided to the City, in accordance with Sec.
+8.1.3. where the City determines that landscaping in the public right-of-way cannot be installed due to inclement weather conditions, a surety in the amount of 125% of the value of the landscaping shall be provided to the City, in accordance with Sec.
 8.5.1.B.
 The landscaping improvements shall be installed within 12 months of issuance of the conditional letter of acceptance. - 3.
-Where determined appropriate by the Development Services Director, the sidewalk and street tree planting area may occur on private property subject to an easement for public access.
+Where determined appropriate by the City, the sidewalk and street tree planting area may occur on private property.
+A public access easement will be required for a sidewalk on private property.